 If you have a prior medical condition, the law still protects you.
 There is no need to hide that condition from your doctors or the insurance company or us.
 In some cases the prior medical condition may actually strengthen in your case.

 When you make an injury claim, you are putting your medical condition “at issue.”
 This means that the other side has a right to look at your relevant medical records to see the state of your health before and after you were injured, and to see what kind of medical care you have received.

 Many insurance companies overreach by trying to get all your past medical records, even for conditions that have nothing to do with your claim.
 We can protect your privacy from unwarranted snooping and prevent the other side from obtaining irrelevant records.
 Talk to us if you are concerned about your privacy.

-By contrast, non physical injury damages awards are taxed.
+By contrast, awards for non-physical injury damages are taxed.
 This means if your claim is based only on emotional or psychic damages without physical harm, any money received in compensation is taxable.
 Nearly all the cases we accept arise out of physical injuries, even though these cases also have elements of emotional loss as well.
 As long as the claim arises out of a physical injury there is no tax on any part of the award, even the emotional elements.